 Welcome!
-The University of Arizona Department of Family and Community Medicine is one of the top-ranking family medicine programs in the country.
-We are known for outstanding clinical education to medical students, residents and fellows, ground-breaking research, and innovative community engagement programs designed to improve the health of individuals, families and communities in our region and beyond.
+The UArizona Department of Family and Community Medicine is one of the top-ranking family medicine programs in the country.
+We are known for providing outstanding clinical education to medical students, residents and fellows, conducting ground-breaking research and developing innovative community engagement programs designed to improve the health of individuals, families and communities.

 Third-year residents are required to conduct a research project and present their findings at an intra-departmental poster session near the end of their training.

-We offer two residency programs, one of which focuses on practicing medicine in rural and underserved areas, which abound in Arizona.
+We offer two residency tracks, one of which focuses on practicing medicine in rural and underserved areas, which abound in Arizona.
 Our Global Health Residency Training Program is for residents who share our commitment to reducing health disparities worldwide, as well as in Arizona and the U.S.

 We also offer fellowships in Integrative Medicine and Sports Medicine.
 In addition, the American Academy of Family Physicians frequently ranks our Family Medicine Interest Group among the top 10 in the country.